 The risk of Naegleria fowleri infection is very low.
 34 infections were reported in the United States during the 10 years between 2004 and 2013, even though there are millions of recreational water exposures each year.
 In contrast, during the ten years between 2001 and 2010 there were over 34 000 drowning deaths in the USA.
 UU.

-In Costa Rica, there had not been a case before 2018, for almost 30 years.
+In Costa Rica, there had not been a case before 2014, for 25 years.